📗

 Editors’ Pick · Book-powered career compounding

-QuickStart Guide to Vulkan Compute Turn quiet reading into loud results.
+Deep Learning with Javascript: Example-Based Approach Turn quiet reading into loud results.

 A single focused book can out-teach months of scattered tutorials.
 Every day we spotlight one title, wrap it in reviews, nested conversations and live bookish news—so your next reading hour always compounds.